MarcelMichau/fake-survey-generator/README.md

    `skaffold run`

 3. In a browser, navigate to http://k8s.local to open up the Fake Survey Generator UI

-To run with Docker Compose:

-- Docker Desktop
-- Visual Studio (optional)

-To run with Docker Compose:

-1. In a Terminal/Command Prompt/PowerShell window in the project root, run:

-   `docker-compose up`

-2. In a browser, navigate to http://localhost:3000 to open up the Fake Survey Generator UI

-or

-1. Open `FakeSurveyGenerator.sln` in Visual Studio:

-2. Make sure that the `docker-compose` project is selected as the startup project

-3. Hit `F5` to debug the application, or `Ctrl` + `F5` to run without debugging

-4. In a browser, navigate to http://localhost:3000 to open up the Fake Survey Generator UI

 ## How do I contribute?